Black Box Car Insurance Quotes for Young Drivers

 It’s vital to remember that insurers want you to drive safely.
 It’s in their best interest that you don’t get in an accident (and it’s in yours, too!)

-Don’t think that black box insurance means you have to drive well under the speed limit, though.
+Don’t think black box insurance means you must drive well under the speed limit, though.
 As long as you follow the rules of the road, black box insurance is a great way to lower your insurance premium.

 It’s worth noting – your insurer will only use your driving data to calculate your premiums.
 It will not share your data with the police unless requested as part of a criminal investigation.